jyotirmaya16/Encoder-Decoder/README.md

 - B becomes Y
 - C becomes X
 - And so on...

+ For example:
+- The word "HELLO" would be encoded as "svool"

 ### A1Z26 Encode
 The A1Z26 encoder is a simple letter-to-number substitution method where each letter of the alphabet is replaced by its position in the alphabet: